(1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024)

 Unsurprisingly, they can sometimes get hamstrung by their own egos, and will do what’s necessary to remain on top.
 Dragon leaders make for tough bosses, as they’re good at giving orders, and will hold people accountable to big results!

 Chinese astrology assigns each zodiac year with one of the five elements (Gold, Water, Wood, Earth, and Fire) with each element assigned to a zodiac animal year that recycles every 60 years.
 The 12-year cycle for each element starts with a year of the Rat and continues through the 12 zodiac animal years.

 The next year of the Dragon will be 2024 in the metal cycle.

-Each Zodiac sign is also assigned a fixed element and Earth is a the fixed element for the any year of the Dragon as is the Ox, Goat and the Dog.
+Each Zodiac sign is also assigned a fixed element and Earth is the fixed element for any year of the Dragon as well as for any year of the Ox, Goat, and the Dog.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.

 Full Zodiac Animal chart

 Below is the full spectrum of Chinese zodiac animals.
 Click on the image to look up your own sign by birth year and read more about how Judy, Sarah and Kaitlin rediscovered their Chinese Zodiac signs in Hong Kong.